crgk/crgk.github.io/_posts/2023-02-02-ideas-that-impacted-me.md

 ### Include others, always
 Avoid wielding influence in private.
 Prefer open slack channels over direct messages.
 Raise your hand, wait your turn, let others speak.
 When you don't have the answers, facilitate a conversation between the people who do, but don't make yourself a middleman.

-Workiva is full of talented people who are nice to work with.
-Make sure you're one of them :)
+Make sure you're somebody people like to work with.

 ### Requests for Action vs. Requests for Information
 As a technical leader, you're going to field a lot of requests.
 If you misinterpret requests for information as requests for you to take action, you'll end up misallocating a lot of your time.
 Make sure you know what folks are actually asking of you, and make sure you know what you're asking of others.